scailfin/flowserv-core/docs/source/serial.rst

 The **serial workflow engine** (``flowserv.controller.serial.engine.base.SerialWorkflowEngine``) is the default implementation of the **flowServ** workflow controller (``flowserv.controller.base.WorkflowEngine``).

 **Serial workflows** are sequences of workflow steps that operate on a global workflow state.
 Each step defines an action that modifies the workflow state.
-The workflow state is given as (i) a set of files that are available to (and manipulated) by each workflow step, and (ii) a dictionary of workflow parameters and the user-provided parameter values.
+The workflow state is given as (i) a set of files that are available to (and manipulated by) each workflow step, and (ii) a dictionary of workflow parameters and the user-provided parameter values (referred to as the *context*).

-Serial workflows are executed by the serial workflow engine.
-The engine maintains a set of workers that are used to execute the workflow steps (``flowserv.controller.worker.base.Worker``).
+The serial workflow engine orchestrates the execution of a serial workflow.
+The engine maintains a set of workers that are used to execute individual workflow steps (``flowserv.controller.worker.base.Worker``).
 Each workers is configured for a particular type of workflow step  (see below).
-Workers have access to one or more storage volumes (``flowserv.volume.base.StorageVolume``) that provide read and write access to files that the worker needs to access.
+The worker has access to a storage volumes (``flowserv.volume.base.StorageVolume``) that provides read and write access to files that the worker needs to access.

 Templates for Serial Workflows